Operators

 and

-This operation evaluates to TRUE if and only if both operands are TRUE.
-The operation will evaluate to undef if either operand is undefined.
+This operation evaluates to TRUE only if both operands are TRUE.
+The operation evaluates to undef if either operand has an unknown type.

 Example 12.
 And Operation